ANTsX/ANTsPy/CONTRIBUTING.md

 which ship with ANTsPy (in the `data/` directory) are moved to a folder in the user's home directory (`~/.antspy/`).
 4. Then, the ANTsPy library is built by running the cmake command in the `ants/lib/` directory and referring to the `ants/lib/CMakeLists.txt` file.
-If VTK support was chosen, we will use `CMakeLists-VTK.txt` else we will use `CMakeLists-NOVTK.txt`.
 This builds all of the shared object libraries.
 5. Finally, the library is installed as any other python package.
 To see what happens there (depends on whether `develop` or `install` was run), refer to the official